The mod $p$ Riemann-Hilbert correspondence and the perfect site: The contravariant Riemann--Hilbert correspondence

 Note that $\mathrm{Sol}(M)$ belongs to the thick subcategory of $\mathcal{D}(\sch_R, \mathbb{F}_p)$ generated by products $\prod_I \mathbb{G}_a$; in fact, this follows because $M$ has finite projective dimension as an $R[F]$-module by assumption.
 Using the Breen--Deligne resolution, one sees that the map

-exhibits the target as the extension of scalars of the source from $R$ to $R_{\mathrm{perf}}$ (cf.~also \Cref{solandbasechange}).
+exhibits the target as the extension of scalars of the source from $R$ to $R_{\mathrm{perf}}$ (cf.~also \Cref{solandbasechange}); note here that we regard the source as living in $\mathcal{D}(R[F])$ and the target in $\mathcal{D}(R_{\mathrm{perf}}[F])$, because of the presence of the $\mathbb{G}_a$'s.
 In fact, by a thick subcategory argument, this reduces to the claim that for any set $I$, the map

 exhibits the target as the extension of scalars of the source from $R$ to $R_{\mathrm{perf}}$; this in turn follows from the Breen--Deligne resolution for $\prod_I \mathbb{G}_a$.
 Alternatively, one observes that the pushforward of $\mathbb{G}_a$ from $\sch_{R_{\mathrm{perf}}}$ to $\sch_R$ is $\mathbb{G}_a \otimes_R R_{\mathrm{perf}}$; since $\prod_I \mathbb{G}_a$ is pseudo-coherent and $R_{\mathrm{perf}}$ is a filtered colimit of finitely generated free $R$-modules by Lazard's theorem, the claim about \eqref{tensormap2} follows.